+- Data Encryption Standard (DES)

+- Triple DES

+- Advanced Encryption Standard (AES)

-• Asymmetric Encryption This encryption scheme uses different keys to encode and decode data.
-The end user generates the keys and makes a public key to everyone who needs it for encryption.
+- Asymmetric Encryption This encryption scheme uses different keys to encode and decode data.
+The EDA tool vendor generates the keys and makes a public key to

+everyone who needs it for encryption.
 The public key cannot be used for decryption.
-The end user uses the private key to decrypt the data.
-Examples of asymmetric encryption are DH (Diffie-Hellman) and RSA (Rivest, Shamir, and Adelman).
+The EDA tool uses the private key to decrypt the data.
+The asymmetric encryption cipher used is RSA.